halimjr/asset-minifier-bundle

 README

-A companion bundle for Symfony Asset Mapper that automatically minifies your JavaScript using esbuild — with no Node.js, no npm, and no build pipeline to configure.
+A companion bundle for Symfony Asset Mapper that automatically minifies your JavaScript and CSS using esbuild — with no Node.js, no npm, and no build pipeline to configure.

 Asset Mapper already handles import maps, cache-busting hashes, and ES module loading.
-This bundle completes the picture by shrinking your JS before it ships.
+This bundle completes the picture by shrinking your JS and CSS before they ship.

 Why this bundle?

 Symfony Asset Mapper is deliberately free of Node.js tooling.
-But without a minification step, your JavaScript ships as readable source code — variable names, comments, and whitespace included.
-This bundle fills that gap by running each JS file through esbuild at compile time, using a self-contained binary that PHP downloads and manages for you.
+But without a minification step, your JavaScript and CSS ship as readable source — comments, whitespace, and verbose names included.
+This bundle fills that gap by running each JS and CSS file through esbuild at compile time, using a self-contained binary that PHP downloads and manages for you.

 No package.json.
 No node_modules.
 No extra tooling to maintain.